As we’ll be using the browser as our demo environment, let’s see a couple of functions to interact with the user:

 true if OK is pressed and

-We covered 3 browser-specific functions to interact with the visitor:
+We covered 3 browser-specific functions to interact with visitors:

 - shows a message.

 - shows a message asking the user to input text.
-It returns the text or, if CANCEL or Esc is clicked, all browsers except Safari return
+It returns the text or, if Cancel button or Esc is clicked,

-- shows a message and waits the user to press “OK” or “CANCEL”.
+- shows a message and waits for the user to press “OK” or “Cancel”.
 It returns

 truefor OK and

-All these methods are modal: they pause the script execution and don’t let the visitor to interact with the rest of the page until he dismisses them.
+All these methods are modal: they pause script execution and don’t allow the visitor to interact with the rest of the page until the window has been dismissed.